All Episodes

 Great to be on the show, Rush.

-Thanks for letting me uh call in.
+Thanks for letting me call in.

-Yeah, you betcha.
+Yeah, you bet you.

-I look, I agree with you 100%.
+Look, I agree with you 100%.

-Um, but I think the real problem is where's the money come from?
+We have a dictator as president, but I think the real problem is where's the money come from?

-Where does the money come from this massive expansion of government?
+Where does the money come from, this massive expansion of government?

-So I guess I just wanted to hear some of your input on you know what people can do to educate themselves to learn about our economic system and learn about the Federal Reserve and central banking in general, because you're not gonna be able to squash this whole card.
+So I guess I just wanted to hear some of your input on, you know, what people can do to educate themselves to learn about our economic system and learn about the Federal Reserve and central banking in general, because you're not going to be able to squash this whole curve of the roles of government from the ground up.

-Educate people on the central banking system.
+Educating people on the central banking system.

-That didn't go out, did it.
+That didn't go out, did it?

-Now we don't have the money.
+That we don't have the money.

 The answer, Brian, is we don't have the money.